choonchernlim/front-end-stack/README.md

       * Click "Enable"
       * Click "Relaunch Now"

-* To package for production, run `npm run build`.
+* To package for production, run `yarn run build`.
     * This script will clean the distribution directory and create minified bundle files.

-* To package for production with a different context root than the one defined in `package.json`, run `CONTEXT_ROOT=/new-context-root npm run build`.
+* To package for production with a different context root than the one defined in `package.json`, run `CONTEXT_ROOT=/new-context-root yarn run build`.

-* To configure as Jenkins job, run `npm run ci`.
+* To configure as Jenkins job, run `yarn run ci`.
     * This script will create test result and code coverage files.

 ## Commands